seek-oss/sku/.changeset/odd-mugs-enjoy.md

 import { type xyz } from "xyz";
 ```

-This change is not expected to have an affect on bundled application code or library code.
+This change is not expected to have an effect on bundled application code or library code.
 However, it may surface some TypeScript errors in `compilePackage` dependencies that do not adhere to the correct type-only import syntax.
 These errors should be fixed in the dependency's codebase.

 [`verbatimModuleSyntax`]: https://www.typescriptlang.org/tsconfig#verbatimModuleSyntax